Cypress a11y Testing Workflows

 });

-Execute tests using the --headless flag with the Chrome engine for maximum stability.
-Tune memory allocation and timeout thresholds according to Automating Accessibility Checks in Headless Browser Environments guidelines.
-This prevents OOM crashes during large-scale scans.
+Execute tests using Chrome in headless mode for maximum stability.
+Tune memory allocation and timeout thresholds to prevent OOM crashes during large-scale scans.

 Common Pitfalls